Short Break FAQ’s

 How does short breaks differ from fostering?

 Short break care differs from fostering as it is solely for children with disabilities who have been assessed as requiring the short break service.
-We work around your availability, whether that’s one day a month or one overnight a week, we then match you up with suitable children from our waiting list.
+We work around your availability. we then match you up with suitable children from our waiting list.

 Do I have to be able to drive?